 You can set an optional expiration time on ProtonMail’s encrypted emails, so they will be automatically deleted from the recipient’s inbox once they have expired.
 This technology works for both emails sent to other ProtonMail users, and encrypted emails sent to non-ProtonMail email addresses.
 Similar to SnapChat, we’ve added a way for you to have ephemeral communication.

 We use SSL to secure communication between our server and your computer.
 Message data between our server and your computer is already sent encrypted, but we use SSL to add another layer of protection and to ensure that the web page your browser loads is not tampered with by a third party intercepting your traffic in a MITM (Man in the Middle) attack.

-Our TLS certificate authority (CA) is SwissSign AG, a leading Swiss TLS certificate issuer.
-Using a Switzerland-based CA ensures that our CA's TLS infrastructure is not under the control of US or EU government agencies.
-To allow extremely security conscious users to further verify that they are in fact connecting to our server, we have also released the SHA1 and SHA-256 hash for our TLS public key.
+Our TLS certificate authority (CA) is Let's Encrypt, the world's largest TLS certificate issuer.
+Let's Encrypt's goal of encrypting every connection on the web and its use of open standards wherever possible align with our vision of creating an internet where privacy is the default.
+To allow extremely security conscious users to further verify that they are in fact connecting to our server, we have also released SHA1 and SHA-256 hash for our TLS public key.

 We support sending encrypted communication to non-ProtonMail users via symmetric encryption.
 When you send an encrypted message to a non-ProtonMail user, they receive a link which loads the encrypted message onto their browser, which they can decrypt using a passphrase that you have shared with them.
 You can also send unencrypted messages to Gmail, Yahoo, Outlook and others, just like regular email.